-The Bridge to Nowhere Hike Los Angeles, CA: you will get wet
+The Epic Bridge to Nowhere Hike Los Angeles, California

-This 9.7 mi hike in the Angeles National Forest is one of the most beautiful hikes I've done in Southern California.
-This trails lies in the valley of the San Gabriel mountains and goes along (and through) the San Gabriel river.
-As you go along the trail you go from cottonwoods on a riverbank to yuccas in a dry and rocky desert, then to the mountain top where you reach the mighty bridge to nowhere.
-In this post I would like to give some background on this infamous SoCal hike and what to expect if you manage to make the trek.
+As you hike along the trail you go from cottonwoods on a riverbank to yuccas in a dry and rocky desert, then to the mountain top where you reach the mighty bridge to nowhere.
+In this post, I would like to give some background on this infamous SoCal hike and what to expect if you manage to make the trek.

-The bridge was built in 1936 to unite San Gabriel Valley and Wrightwood, but a flood in 1938 washed out the road leading to the bridge.
-With a lack of investment, they gave up on restoring the road and left the large stone a cement bridge which still stands today.
+The bridge was built in 1936 to unite San Gabriel Valley and the town of Wrightwood, but a flood in 1938 washed out the road leading to the bridge.
+With a lack of investment from either side of the valley, they gave up on restoring the road and left the large stone a cement bridge that still stands today.

 What to pack before going?